-OneWorld accepts cash, check, Visa, MasterCard, or Discover, most forms of insurance, Medicare, and Medicaid.
-For people without insurance we base our charges on a sliding fee scale.
-Proof of one month’s worth of income is required to determine the fees for services rendered.
+OneWorld offers convenient ways for patients to pay for our services.
+We accept cash, checks, Visa, MasterCard, Discover, most forms of insurance, Medicare and Medicaid.
+If you are without insurance, we base our charges on a sliding fee scale.
+We require proof of one month’s worth of income to determine the fees for services rendered.

 The sliding fee scale below is based on the Federal Poverty Guidelines for a family of four.
-Your fees may vary based on eligibility, family size, and gross monthly income.
+Fees may vary based on eligibility, family size and gross monthly income.

 Sliding Fee Scale

 |U.S. Federal Poverty||Gross Monthly Income

 (Based on a Family of 4)

 |Quick Sick Clinic|